thericshi/prognosify-frontend-github/README.md

 # Try out the web app
-The web app was deployed on Azure web service: prognosify.azurewebsites.net/
+The [web app](prognosify.azurewebsites.net) was deployed on Azure web service.